OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-file-diff/test.md

 ## Observation

-The **output** contains a list of files that were created during the excersising the app.
+The output should contain a list of files that were created on the external storage during the app's execution.

 ## Evaluation